Parenting Safe Children

 - Grooming behaviors that precede sexual assault

-- Language to talk with your children about sex and sexual development
+- Language to speak with your children about sex and sexual development

-- Language to speak with your children’s caregivers about body safety
+- Language to speak with your children’s teachers, coaches, nannies, family members, faith leaders and other parents about body safety

 - Why forcing your child to hug a grandparent or loved one could make them more vulnerable to sexual assault in the future